rebeccaguim/guimaraes-rebecca-debug-Java/README.md

 The objective is to correct and refactor an existing Java application that:
 -  Reads symptom data from a text file (`symptoms.txt`)
 -  Counts the number of times each symptom appears
--  Generates a new output file named `result.out` that lists each symptom in **alphabetical order**, followed by the number of occurrences
+-  Generates a new output file named `result.out` that lists each symptom in **alphabetical order**, followed by the number of occurrences.